-- Direct Sales – Getting your target audience to purchase directly from you.
+- Direct Sales/Direct Response – Getting your target audience to purchase directly from you.

 For example, you might use search engine advertising, like Google Adwords, for lead generation purposes, but it may be a poor choice for direct sales, especially if your target audience doesn’t purchase that way.

 Choose marketing techniques based on your target audience

 That leads to the next thing to consider: Which techniques does your target audience pay attention to and respond to?
 This all depends on how well you have identified your target audience.

 Some audiences will not purchase directly from a business without first getting to know them (brand awareness, relationship building).
 If your audience buys this way, then use one marketing tactic for brand awareness (such as public speaking, or free webinars), another for lead generation (such as a free offer), and a third technique for direct sales (like an email marketing or phone sales).